- 10 years experience as a web dev

 My best ability is pushing creative thinking.
 My favorite thinking model is Inversion thinking, and I take it very seriously.
 If you ask anyone who has worked with me, I'm quick to see things others miss.
+I dig deep into the Why.
 I always try to see as many perspectives as possible at once.
-This made it sort of easy for me to reach people where they are, marketing-wise.
-In my experience, creative people tend to struggle with marketing themselves, so one of my main goal is to help the Poor & Caring Creative Type.
+This helps me reaching people where they are.

-So, while we do our projects, like our video games, I will personally make sure we document as much as possible what we go through, in the hopes it could help someone else do their stuff, too.
+My main goal is, while we do our projects (like video games), to document our process as much as possible, in hopes it could help someone else do their own stuff, too.

 Outside the Studio

 When I'm not doing website or games, I also draw for myself and veer into Tarot reading.
 I have a separate blog in which I delve deeper into it.
 Since I removed all the web development parts from this website, you may now find my web rants over here.